mrphilroth/mrphilroth.github.com/_posts/2013-12-20-mlb-payrolls-updated.md

 ---

-Now that the winter meetings are complete and a lot of free agents have signed, I thought now was as good a time as any to update my visualization.
+Now that the winter meetings are complete and a lot of free agents have signed, I thought this was a good time to update my MLB payroll visualization.
 All the latest contract information from [Baseball Reference](http://www.baseball-reference.com/) is now reflected in the charts.
 Click the image below for the goods:

 <a href="/mlbpayrolls">
 <img src="/images/mlbpayrolls_thumbnail.png"